james-priest/100-days-of-code-log-r2/README.md

 But wait!...
 I needed 100%.

-Appearently, the folks at w3schools changed the way they tagged their new properies so things like `flexbox` and `grid` items where missing or incomplete in the JSON file.
+Apparently, the folks at w3schools changed the way they tagged their new properties so things like `flexbox` and `grid` items where missing or incomplete in the JSON file.

 "Someone should fix this", I thought...😏😁